 - A blueprint.
 In general, the blueprint (and the referenced applications) defines where and how the sandbox will be launched, using which cloud account, what the required cloud infrastructure is, what applications to deploy and in what order, etc.

 CloudShell Colony pulls the blueprint from your source control repository, then converts it to a cloud template file )e.g. AWS CloudFormation or Azure ARM template), and sends it to the cloud provider which uses the template to create the infrastructure.

 - Artifacts (if requested in the blueprint).
 These are build artifacts that the applications config scripts may require.
 The artifacts define what will be deployed (in most cases the artifacts are binaries that the application's Initialization script uses).

 - Additional Inputs (if declared by the blueprint).
 This is specific blueprint information that the end user may be required to provide; e.g., database user to create, desired application port, etc.

-- A remote gateway component called QualiY, which allows you to connect to your infrastructure instances directly from CloudShell Colony’s sandbox and enables the debugging feature.
+- A remote gateway component that allows you to connect to your infrastructure instances directly from CloudShell Colony’s sandbox and enables the debugging feature.

 - A deployment management component called Sidecar, which is responsible for checking the infrastructure’s readiness and managing the application requirements and dependencies, and providing environment orchestration processes with secured access to Azure services.